ingvarso/node-red-contrib-pid-extended/README.md

 Persistence
 -----------

 In order to reduce the impact of restarts or redeploys, you can save the integral value in a persistent storage location and feed it back in to the node as it starts.
 The integral value is available in `msg.integral` in the output messages.
 In order to feed it back in set the `integral_default` value to `0.5 -(cached_integral/prop_band)` before the first process value is passed in.
+The smoothed proportional PV can similarly be persisted by storing **msg.smoothed_pv_proportional** and feeding it back in via `smoothed_pv_proportional_default`.

 Usage with a cooling process
 ----------------------------